brootaylor/bostontparty-v2/src/_content/pages/venue-hire.md

 ---
 layout: "layouts/venue.njk"
 title: "Venue hire"
-summary: "Perfect for informal conferences, office events, team building activities, year-end parties, birthday celebrations, and farm-style weddings."
+summary: "Perfect venue for informal conferences, office events, team building activities, year-end parties, birthday celebrations, and farm-style weddings."
 lead:
   - "The bag-washed walls, ethnic floor, and skylights create a warm, laid-back, and enjoyable ambience for informal conferences, office events, team building activities, year-end parties, birthday celebrations, and farm-style weddings."
   - "Our <strong>licensed pub</strong> is an ideal place to let your hair down and dance the night away!"